Learning to cook(G)-rated techniques for loving the ListView |

 }

-The .NET ListView cannot have CheckBoxes on virtual lists.
+The standard .NET ListView cannot have CheckBoxes on virtual lists.
 However, VirtualObjectListView (and thus FastObjectListView and TreeListView) can support checkboxes.
-So now all flavours of ObjectListView support checkboxes equally.
+All flavours of ObjectListView support checkboxes equally.

 Virtual lists persist the “checkedness” of individual objects across calls to SetObjects() (and other list modifying operations).
 To make the list forget the “checkedness” of all objects, call ClearObjects().